JordiIctech/AITopicAnalysisP1/README.md

 ## Mortality Topic Analysis P1
 - US mortality database analysis and summary queries.
+Database was extracted from the CDC and US Census websites.

 ### Technologies:
 - Spark